ViceBooster/Guide2Go/README.md

 # This is a Fork of the broken EPGO, from the often missing in action chuchodavids.

-He changed the name of the project and readme, but not the fuckin' $PATH for his new epgo commands, so here's a cleaner readme.
+He changed the name of the project and readme, but not the fuckin' $PATH for his new EPGO commands, so here's a cleaner readme.

 ### Docker Install (via Docker Compose File)